just-autumn/rblx-fps-unlocker/README.md

-# rblx-fps-unlocker
+<h1 align="center"> rblx-fps-unlocker</h1>
-A FPS unlocker for Roblox that doesn't change any system files.
+<p align="center">A FPS unlocker for Roblox that doesn't change any system files.</p>

-## Safety and anticheat
+## Is this safe?
-Since this script does not modify any of Roblox's files, Byfron does not trigger and thus it is entirely safe.
+Since this script just uses code that's already built into Roblox, just disabled by default, it doesn't trigger Byfron.
+We just add a file for advanced settings which activates the code.
+Think of loading custom audio files in studio, we add a file but don't modify anything.

 ## Download
 ### GitHub (Recommended)